 Many restaurants open on Christmas Day also feature a special menu.
 Click the link below for my recommendations for your entire family.

 Even though many attractions close this day, you will still find a number of fun tours running.
 They range from the standard bay cruise to walking tours around SF's top districts.
-Here are a few of my favorites that plan to run on Christmas Day 2016.
+Here are a few of my favorites that plan to run on Christmas in San Francisco 2017.

 Many churches throughout San Francisco will offer a Christmas Eve and/or Christmas Day Mass.
 To help you find one, I complied this list of the best churches in the city.